ozgq/ozgq/README.md

 ## What do you use?

 PROGRAMMING:

 **GOOD AT:**
 - Python/Flask
 - HTML/CSS/JS
 - Lua

 **ATTEMPTING TO LEARN:**
 - Pure Data
 - Go
 - Node.js
 - ~~rust maybe~~

-MUSIC: FL Studio 20.7.2 and LMMS (Pure Data would fit here as well right?)
+MUSIC: FL Studio 20.7.2 and LMMS

 ## How can I contact you?